-(21) "State" means a State of the United States, the District of Columbia, and a territory or possession of the United States.
+(23) "State" means a State of the United States, the District of Columbia, and a territory or possession of the United States.

-(22) unless and until regulations take effect under section 50922(c)(2), "suborbital rocket" means a vehicle, rocket-propelled in whole or in part, intended for flight on a suborbital trajectory, and the thrust of which is greater than its lift for the majority of the rocketpowered portion of its ascent.
-(23) "suborbital trajectory" means the intentional flight path of a launch vehicle, reentry vehicle, or any portion thereof, whose vacuum instantaneous impact point does not leave the surface of the Earth.
+(24) unless and until regulations take effect under section 50922(c)(2), "suborbital rocket" means a vehicle, rocket-propelled in whole or in part, intended for flight on a suborbital trajectory, and the thrust of which is greater than its lift for the majority of the rocketpowered portion of its ascent.
+(25) "suborbital trajectory" means the in-

+(25) "suborbital trajectory" means the intentional flight path of a launch vehicle, reentry vehicle, or any portion thereof, whose vacuum instantaneous impact point does not leave the surface of the Earth.

-(24) "third party" means a person except-
+(26) "third party" means a person except-